Strengthened water measurement

 How we are improving measurement

 We have published a policy that strengthens the way non-urban water take (PDF, 2.1MB) is measured and reported across Queensland.
-The policy remains subject to parliamentary process.

 This policy has been developed in consultation with peak bodies and industry groups, water users and the community.